 The court

 Then, mark out the court on the floor.
-We suggest half the size of a tennis court (~9m wide by 11m long), but there are no strict rules here.
-It’s all about adapting to your space – the court can be longer, wider or smaller for even more speed.
+We suggest half the size of a tennis court (~8m wide by 12m long), but there are no strict rules here.
+It’s all about adapting to your space and your skills – the court can be wider or smaller depending on your level or the space available.

 The court should be divided into left and right halves, which is only relevant for the serve.